icopy-site/awesome-cn/docs/awesome/awesome-transit.md

 - [Transporter-Project transxchange-to-gtfs](https://github.com/Transporter-Project/transxchange-to-gtfs) TransXChange to GTFS converter written in Objective-C.
 - [TXC TransXChange publisher (UK Department for Transport)](https://www.gov.uk/government/publications/transxchange-publisher) - The TXC TransXChange publisher is a standalone software tool that can be used to publish TransXChange compliant XML documents in a format that’s easy to read and print.
 - [UK2GTFS](https://itsleeds.github.io/UK2GTFS/) - R package that converts UK format TransXchange (bus, metro, tram, ferry) and CIF (rail) timetables to GTFS.
+- [OSMTracker](https://wiki.openstreetmap.org/wiki/OSMTracker_(Android)) - OSMTracker is an offline GPS tracking app designed for collecting Points of Interest (POIs) and recording GPX tracks for collaborative use.

 #### GTFS Data Collection and Maintenance Tools